CaptOrb/captorb.github.io/_posts/2025-07-15-task-app-aws-cicd.md

 ## Creating the CI/CD pipeline
 I decided to use GitHub Actions instead of AWS tools such as CodePipeline, because it's both free and easy to use.

-Before setting up the pipeline, I needed to address some security considerations and update the CloudFormation template to grant the necessary permissions to allow a sucessful deployment to AWS.
+Before setting up the pipeline, I needed to address some security considerations and update the CloudFormation template to grant the necessary permissions to allow a successful deployment to AWS.

 ### Security Considerations